7

 Use of Permission Sets in Salesforce

 Permissions are additive, so we can’t remove a user’s existing permissions by assigning a permission set.
 We can only add permissions.
 To limit access for a user or group, ensure that their base profile and permission sets restrict this type of access.
-It is not mandatory to give the license to the permission sets while creating it, but once the permit is assigned, it cannot be changed.
+It is not mandatory to assign a license to permission sets when creating them, but once a license is chosen, the permission set is assigned, and the license type cannot be changed.

 There are a couple of ways to use the Permission Set in Salesforce: